michaelqmaguire/michaelqmaguire.github.io/_posts/2021-05-07-calculatingDaysDifference.md

 We often need to calculate how many days have passed from an index date or prior date.
 This is a common procedure required with any data containing dates, and it is a frequently asked question on the SAS forums.

+First!
+Do you not have a local SAS license?
+No problem!
+SAS is freely available [here](https://welcome.oda.sas.com/home).
+You will need to create an account.

-One way to accomplish this is through the `LAG` function in SAS. `LAG` grabs the previous record's value and stores it in a new field.
+Back on track--one way to accomplish this is through the `LAG` function in SAS. `LAG` grabs the previous record's value and stores it in a new field.

 Let's first create a fake data set that mimics medical claim records.
 Do not be afraid to run the code below.